 Inspired by the TCCM (Theory, Context, Characteristics, Methodology) framework the author devised the Reconciliation, Examination, Alignment, Design (READ) protocol to carry out an insightful systematic literature review and to derive testable sub-hypotheses for the empirical test.
 Paul and Rosado-Serrano challenge researchers to compare future empirical designs with "[...] a close interaction between theoretical development and empirical reality [...]".
 Second, the research base needs to be contextualized so that subject-related conclusions can be defined.
 Third, characteristics refer to geographic patterns, such as those related to international or global expansion.
 Finally, the methods refer to samples, data and analytical tools and the recommendation for more diverse empirical designs "[...] such as content analysis of secondary sources such as websites, financial statements [...] structural equation modeling [...]".
 By adapting to the specific needs of this systematic literature review, the READ protocol enables the structuring of the results and promotes a pathway to derive insights for the conceptual framework of empirical design.
 The objective of the Reconciliation is to discover and determine dependent and independent variable constructs that can be operationalized across studies based on a generalization of definitions.
 Second, the aim of the Examination is to analyze the cause-and-effect relationship and dependencies of variable constructs.
 In a third step, Alignment focuses on the synthesis of measurement principles including their orchestration to ensure consistency, comparability, reproducibility and generalization for future research.
 Finally, along the design process, a conceptual framework will be developed to address the research objectives and close the identified gaps to contribute to a comprehensive empirical design for transaction cost economics in financial market infrastructures.

 3.3 Analysis and Results of the TCCM-READ-Protocol

+Table 3: Evaluation and Outcomes of the TCCM-READ-Protocol